Barque: Barque rig

 By the end of the 18th century, the term barque (sometimes, particularly in the US, spelled bark) came to refer to any vessel with a particular type of sail plan.
 This comprises three (or more) masts, fore-and-aft sails on the aftermost mast and square sails on all other masts.
 Barques were the workhorse of the golden age of sail in the mid-19th century as they attained passages that nearly matched full-rigged ships, but could operate with smaller crews.

 The advantage of these rigs was that they needed smaller (therefore cheaper) crews than a comparable full-rigged ship or brig-rigged vessel, as fewer of the labour-intensive square sails were used, and the rig itself is cheaper.
 Conversely, the ship rig tended to be retained for training vessels where the larger the crew, the more seamen were trained.

 Another advantage is that, downwind, a barque can outperform a schooner or barkentine, and is both easier to handle and better at going to windward than a full-rigged ship.
 While a full-rigged ship is the best runner available, and while fore-and-aft rigged vessels are the best at going to windward, the barque and the barquentine, are compromises, which combine, in different proportions, the best elements of these two.

 Whether square-rig, barque, barquentine or schooner is optimal depends on the degree to which the sailing-route and season can be chosen to achieve following-wind.
 Square-riggers predominated for intercontinental sailing on routes chosen for following-winds.

-Most ocean-going windjammers were four-masted barques, due to the above-described considerations & compromises.
+Most ocean-going windjammers were four-masted barques, due to the above-described considerations and compromises.
 Usually the main mast was the tallest; that of Moshulu extends to 58 m off the deck.
 The four-masted barque can be handled with a surprisingly small crew—at minimum, 10—and while the usual crew was around 30, almost half of them could be apprentices.

 Today many sailing-school ships are barques.